 Between those two pieces of perfect cinema—the end of the first act and the end of the third (for the end of the third is absurdly good cinema, though I'd rather not detail it)—Waterloo Bridge still has an awful lot going on.
 I haven't even mentioned that when Myra reads of her lover's death, she's in the midst of meeting his mother for the very first time.
 Its greatness is founded upon LeRoy's direction, and the strong adaptation work of his screenwriters, but this movie belongs to Leigh.
 It does not belong to Leigh and Taylor: Taylor is actually perfectly great (apparently his British accent is bad, and I honestly didn't even notice, but then, I barely consider accent work to be "acting" anyway, and I'm inured to its absence or insufficiency in 40s movies), but there's nothing really to Roy, besides Taylor's extreme handsomeness and the matinee charm he puts into his woo.

 Partly, this is because Roy should be little more than just an idea to Myra; partly, it's because he's not around for a good half of the film; partly, it's because he's completely oblivious even when he's there.
 Besides the bookends, there might be only one line, late in the game, that requires actual dramatic acting from him (Taylor does, to his credit, nail it).
 The worst you can say about Leigh here is that she may have not appreciated this about her movie, as she had pressed very hard for Laurence Olivier to play Roy, evidently under the misunderstanding that the male lead's skills mattered beyond being good-looking and suave.
 If I were conspiratorially-minded, I might suggest that Leigh's own sexual impropriety—her affair with Olivier—could be as big a reason why she was cheated of an Oscar nomination as her movie's subject matter.
-One assumes it's the reason she pushed for him as a co-star and (unfairly and unnecessarily) disrespected Taylor's contributions.
+One assumes it's the reason she pushed for him as a co-star and disrespected Taylor's contributions, unfairly and unnecessarily indeed considering that Olivier, in 1940, and at least going by 1939's Wuthering Heights, fucking sucked as a screen actor.